Skip to main content

 Challenging Expert Testimony

+The insurance company may also bring in their own set of expert witnesses to counter your claims.
+These experts will attempt to downplay your non-economic damages, thereby reducing your potential compensation.
 Given the complexities and challenges that come with claiming non-economic damages, having a skilled New York City personal injury attorney on your side is crucial.
-They can help you navigate the negotiation process, challenge the insurance company’s tactics, and advocate for the compensation you rightfully deserve.
+They can help you navigate the negotiation process, challenge the insurance company's tactics, and advocate for the compensation you rightfully deserve.

 Common Mistakes to Avoid When Claiming Non-Economic Damages in New York